Guyv7L2vSNhTu9NNIC4AGodmAsDGZpqzql8qRx1N

 Allah's Messenger (Prophet Muhammad) sallallahu alayhi wa sallam drank milk, and then he did not rinse his mouth nor did wudu, and then he prayed.

-Some Things That Break Wudu
+The Five Universal Things That Actually Break Wudu

 The important thing about "Does eating fruit break wudu?" that I will explain now involves some things that break wudu.
 I want you to understand this so you can correctly focus our discussion.

 • If something comes out of two openings: the front hole (penis and vagina) and the back hole (anus).
-We can find this explanation in the following Quranic verse:

 أَوْ جَاءَ أَحَدٌ مِنْكُمْ مِنَ الْغَائِطِ